TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-1.md

 The basic idea of feature selection is to see a feature does or does not have a significant influence in predicting a certain quality, and leave or drop that feature accordingly.

-There are two ways to do this, one is called forward search which add one feature to the feature list if it matters, another one is called backward search which drop one feature from the feature list if it does not matters.
+There are two ways to do this, one is called forward search which add one feature to the feature list if it matters, another one is called backward search which drop one feature from the feature list if it does not matter.

 So basically, for forward search, you start with a empty list of feature and try adding one of the feature outside the feature list, train your model with the current feature list and see the change in the predicting error until you find the one which decreased the error the most, and do this until you feel you have enough features in the feature list or no other feature seems significant.